kubre/WonderLearning/README.md

     -   (DONE) Add bank name after cheque number
     -   (DISCARDED) Invoice No will contain the school code

--   **Fees Receipt Generation**: Misc receipts generation for events and stuff like that, Make sure to make On Behalf on section readonly in student receipts, Also add it to the menu
+-   **Fees Receipt Generation**: Misc receipts generation for events and stuff like that, Make sure to make on Behalf on section readonly in student receipts, Also add it to the menu.

+    -   Menu option (Keep get param empty)
+    -   Change the ReceiptEditLayout
+    -   Add New ReceiptScreen with Old ReceiptListLayout displaying all receipts not showing school fees
+    -   Add ability to print those receipts

 -   **Invoice Print**